 The U.S. Youth Soccer Olympic Development Program (ODP) is a national identification and development program for high-level players.
-The program identifies and developes youth players throughout the country, to represent their state association (ENYYSA), region (Region I) and the United States in soccer competitions.
+The program identifies and develops youth players throughout the country, to represent their state association (ENYYSA), region (Region I) and the United States in soccer competitions.

 All players are eligible to attend tryouts.
 Any player who is not playing for a team affiliated with ENYYSA will pay a higher tryout fee.
 Players may only participate in the state where they reside.
 If you play for a U.S. Soccer Development Academy you are not eligible, as per their guidelines.

-Upon selection and ODP player is expected to regiter in the ODP on-line registration system and participate in all activities of their team.
+Upon selection and ODP player is expected to register in the ODP on-line registration system and participate in all activities of their team.
 The activities may include exhibition matches, invitational tournaments, etc...
 Furthermore, ODP is designed to supplement club training.
 However, there are times that conflicts arise.
 ENYYSA works closely with our affiliated clubs and follows these guidelines;

 - ODP training takes precedence over club practice.